mpandav-tibco/dev-hub-templates/examples/trigger-jenkins-pipeline/jenkins-readme.md

-# Jenkins Script for TIBCO BWCE Templates in Developer Hub
+# Jenkins Pipeline for TIBCO BWCE Dev Hub Templates

 This repository contains a shell script (`jenkins-trigger-bwce-build.sh`) that automates the build and deployment process for TIBCO BusinessWorks Container Edition (BWCE) applications within a Jenkins pipeline.